campbellmarianna/BEW-2.5-Strongly-Typed-Ecosystems/notes/class-learnings.md

 [DAY 4] Interpolation happens where variables are replaced with their value in templates

+[DAY 5] Brillant way to write an algorithm is to conduct error handling at the beginning

 ## Resources
 - [Course Curriculm](make.sc/bew2.5)
 - TA: Dylan